youngmonkeys/ezyhttp/README.md

 # Synopsis

-EzyHttp is a library in EzyFox ecosystem, It support to interact to HTTP (both http server and http client)
+EzyHttp is a library in EzyFox ecosystem, It supports to interact to HTTP (both http server and http client)

 # Code Example